LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Introduction

-To model a channel that has sloped sides, rather than vertical sides, please see our trapezoidal open channel calculator.
+To model an open channel that has sloped sides, rather than vertical sides, please see our trapezoidal open channel flow calculator.
 We wrote the rectangular open channel hydraulics calculator before we wrote the trapezoidal channel calculator.
 Even though the trapezoidal calculator solves the case of a rectangular channel, we have kept the rectangular open channel flow calculator on the website.

 A = Flow cross-sectional area, determined normal (perpendicular) to the bottom surface [L2].